MKCG/phpfmt_7-1/README.md

 Fix : PHP keyword used as function names must not be lowercased since PHP7

+Fix replace is_null when preceded by an exclamation to negate it : https://github.com/nanch/phpfmt_stable/issues/11

 Install https://github.com/nanch/phpfmt_stable then replace the fmt.phar